Spurious resonances for substructured FEM-BEM coupling: Numerical illustration

 We end by looking at \cref{fig:fem_relErr}, which shows the relative error of \(u_{\text{F}}\), the reconstructed volume solution in \(\Omega_{\text{F}}\), with respect to \(\kappa\).
 We observe peaks around spurious resonances for the Johnson-Nédélec coupling, which are consequences of the peaks observed for \(q_{\text{F}}\) in \figpart{fig:bem_fem_relErr}{right}.
 Moreover, it is coherent to recover an error for the solution in \(\Omega_{\text{F}}\) for the Johnson-Nédélec coupling, because its Dirichlet trace should be equal to \(\traceDir(u)\), for which we have also observed a peak in the relative error.
 On the other hand, for the same reason, it is coherent to not observe any peak in the relative error when the Costabel coupling is used.

 Finally, we pinpoint that relative errors peaks arise in the same way when classical FEM-BEM couplings~\eqref{eq:var_pbm} are considered.
-Indeed, for a geometry with two subdomains without an obstacle, it has been proven that only the Neumann component of the Costabel coupling can be polluted, see for instance~\cite[Theorem~1]{SchulzHiptmair2022SRC}, while for the Johnson-Nédélec coupling both volume and Neumann components can be polluted.
+Indeed, for a geometry with two subdomains without an obstacle, it has been proven that only the Neumann component of the Costabel coupling can be spoiled, see for instance~\cite[Th.~1]{SchulzHiptmair2022SRC}, while for the Johnson-Nédélec coupling both volume and Neumann components can be spoiled.